ironhack-labs/lab-thinking-in-react/README.md

 Okay, now it's your turn.
 Create the `<SearchBar />` and the `<ProductTable />` components to display the search bar and the list of products.
-Both components should be rendered inside of the `ProductsPage` (take a look at the above sketch 😉).
+You should render both components inside the `ProductsPage` (see the sketch above 😉).